 Updated Gear List for the Colorado Trail

 Reviews for all of my current gear continue to be written, and where you see a link, you will find a review for that item.
-I've also included a DOWNLOAD button at the end of this article so you can download the gear spreadsheet if interested in individual weight specifics.
+I've also included a DOWNLOAD button at the end of this article so you can download the gear spreadsheet if interested in individual weights.

 What Exactly is “Light” Anyway?

-Light, ultra-light, traditional – these backpacking categories are a topic of much debate, and with the changes in gear over the last few years I imagine the categories will continue to be debated and adjusted.
+Light, ultra-light, traditional – these backpacking categories are a topic of much debate.
+With the gear changes over the last few years, I imagine the categories will continue to be debated and adjusted.
 A few definitions include the following…